 - the user will be alerted by email that a message has been sent.

 Looking for smart city ideas for your city?
-When the City Profiles are finalised (see above), you will be able to enter the profile of your city (size, population, etc.) to find projects and best practices in cities similar to yours.
+Dive into the map to find projects and best practices in cities similar to yours.

 For networking purposes, try People Search, and don't forget to create a good public profile for yourself.